vvkuryshev/GY-MCU90640-RPI-Python/README.md

 The resulting images and the scheme of connection the module with the Raspberry Pi are shown in the image above.
 The main.py script is tested for RPI 3 B + and RPI Zero W.

 The description of connection process is on https://habr.com/ru/post/441050/ (or https://habr.com/ru/post/435946/, if you are reading in Russian)

+You can also check https://github.com/tomshaffner/PiThermalCam with exellent explanation here: https://tomshaffner.github.io/PiThermalCam/.
+The author made a great work and now you can install the package to wirk with GY-MCU90640 from pip manager.